-Noriega's awards include the Getty Postdoctoral Fellowship in the History of Art, the Rockefeller Foundation Film/Video/Multimedia Fellowship, and the Ann C. Rosenfield Distinguished Community Partnership Prize.
-He received his M.A. and Ph.D from Stanford University.
+His awards include the Getty Postdoctoral Fellowship in the History of Art, the Rockefeller Foundation Film/Video/Multimedia Fellowship, and the Ann C. Rosenfield Distinguished Community Partnership Prize.
+He received his Bachelor of Arts degree in English from the University of Illinois at Chicago and his M.A. and Ph.D in Modern Thought and Literature from Stanford University.

 - Office: 3329 Macgowan